 The gardens of Versailles saw their first grand fête in May 1664, the Pleasures of the Enchanted Island.
 This elaborate garden party marked the beginning of Versailles’ transformation from Louis XIII’s hunting lodge to Louis XIV’s Palace of Glory.

 Louis XIV invited 600 guests to the spectacle hosted in the freshly enlarged and dolled-up gardens of Versailles from May 7 to May 13.
-He had dedicated the festivities to his mother Anne d’Autriche and his wife Marie-Thérèse, yet nobody doubted it was actually a party in honor of the King’s mistress, Louis de La Vallière.
+He had dedicated the festivities to his mother Anne d’Autriche and his wife Marie-Thérèse, yet nobody doubted it was actually a party in honour of the King’s mistress, Louise de La Vallière.

 The King had chosen the theme of Alcine and Roger for the fête, which lead to the first ever collaboration of Molière and Lully.
-Alcine, a seductive and powerful sorceress, uses her powers to bewitch warriors, whom she keeps prisoner in her enchanted island, among them Roger and his brave knights.
-Roger himself is enchanted and like many before him and becomes Alcine’s lover, with the prospect of being turned into stone after the sorceress is done with him.
+Alcine, a seductive and powerful sorceress, uses her powers to bewitch warriors, whom she keeps prisoner on her enchanted island, among them Roger and his brave knights.
+Roger himself is enchanted and, like many before him, becomes Alcine’s lover, with the prospect of being turned into stone after the sorceress is done with him.

 Fitting the theme, Versailles was transformed into a mythical and enchanted fairytale-land.
 Molière and his troop, back then the Comédiens de Monsieur of the Palais Royal, teamed up with composer Lully, the poet Philippe Quinault and stage designer Carlo Vigarani, as well as André Le Nôtre and the Duc de Saint-Aignan, responsible for everything ballet.
 They did not have too much time to prepare everything and felt the pressure of a fast approaching deadline, yet what they created put the whole court in awe…. and more important, it pleased the King immensely.